Lenauk419/MEMZ-VIRUS/README.md

-# MEMZ_Destructive_Clean-Download
+# MEMZ_VIRUS

-This is a virus!
+This is a Virus for VMs

-Create by Leurak(His YouTube https://www.youtube.com/channel/UCnye-JRGe8gWjaslsvrh63g)

-See my YouTube video about MEMZ.exe https://youtu.be/9iglWm4SkIs
+Thanks to Leurak to Create this virus